reza-mirjahanian/learning-AWS-Serverless/README.md

 Amazon Elastic Container Registry (ECR) is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.
 Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
 Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to reliably deploy images for your container applications.

 ### AWS CloudFormation
 AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.
 A CloudFormation template describes your desired resources and their dependencies

+### AWS SAM
+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+With just a few lines per resource, you can define the application you want and model it using YAML.
+During deployment, SAM transforms and expands the SAM syntax into AWS CloudFormation syntax, enabling you to build serverless applications faster.

+### AWS STS
+AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).